HaxeExtension/extension-share/README.md

 Native Sharing calls for OpenFL

 This is a simple implementation "Share" API.
-So far it calls the "Share Intent" on Android, a popup on HTML5 and opens sharing URL from Facebook and Twitter on iOS.
+So far it calls the "Share Intent" on Android and iOS, a popup on HTML5 and opens sharing URL from Facebook and Twitter on other platforms.

 Simple use Example:
 =======